 TCM-1EX Extension plenum box + one pendant mic array

 There is a maximum distance of 330' (100 meters) between any head end unit (TCM-1/TCM-1A) and the AVB capable network switch.
 Point-to-point cabling between the TCM-1 / TCM-1A and the first TCM-1EX has a limitation of 33' (10 meters).
 Point-to-point cabling between the first and second TCM-1EX units has a limitation of 33' (10 meters).
-In all models, the supplied pendant microphone allows a maximum drop of 5 feet (1.5 meters) including any strain relief within the plenum ceiling box.
+In all models, the supplied pendant microphone allows a maximum drop of 16 feet (5 meters) including any strain relief within the plenum ceiling box.
 TCM-1 pendants are available in white or black.

 The power requirements of each device are as follows:

 TCM-1A PoE+ (IEEE 802.3at Class 4, 30W)

 TCM-1EX Power provided by TCM-1 or TCM-1A

 They may be directly connected to the AVB port on a Tesira server class device using a PoE+ injector, or via a PoE+ port on an AVB capable network switch.

 *When installed at a height of 8’ (2.5 meters), the TCM-1 Beamtracking Microphone maintains a STIPA A rating over a coverage diameter of 33’ (10 meters).
 Room conditions at time of measurement: RT60 (@5meters) = 425ms, Noise Floor weighted = 38dBSPL-A.